Last updated January 11, 2021

-Buttons should also be clear, predictable, and in most cases they should contain actions.
+Button text should also be clear, predictable, and in most cases should contain actions.
 Use descriptive text that uses a call to action and wording unique to the page.
 The button should help the user understand the action they are about to take.

 A type of call to action, microcopy is small bits of copy that help your users take action.
 Your microcopy should be: